 Due to the Coronavirus some people are stuck abroad and struggling to get back to the UK.

 There has been no change to the HB regulations, however, we have heard that there is some internal guidance to Housing Benefit staff, advising that they can continue to pay HB where the claimant is stuck abroad and is unable to return due to the Coronavirus travel restrictions.
-Also, in answer to a parliamentary question about UC for people stuck abroad due to Covid-19,, Baroness Stedman Scott said on 29 July 2020:
+Also, in answer to a parliamentary question about UC for people unable to return home due to Covid-19, Baroness Stedman Scott said on 29 July 2020:

 "The Department for Work and Pensions (DWP) continues to support existing benefit recipients in exceptional cases where their absence from home goes over the period allowed under the temporary absence benefit rules as they are self-isolating due to COVID-19.